softsign/ff_bot/README.md

-Shoutout to /u/rbart65 on reddit and rbarton65 on github for creating the original version of the chatbot and the ESPN FF API Further shoutouts to dtcarls for building the GroupMe bot, and to uberfastman for building fantasy-football-metrics, which helped lay the groundwork for this.
+Shoutout to /u/rbart65 on reddit and rbarton65 on github for creating the original version of the chatbot and the ESPN FF API.

+Further shoutouts to **dtcarls** for building the GroupMe bot, and to **uberfastman** for building fantasy-football-metrics, which helped lay the groundwork for this.

 This is a major work in progress, but it works as-is.
 YMMV.
 I'm a Python newbie, so very open to suggestions on improving things.

 I have not tested the Docker stuff, and have not tested Slack, though it should be close to working as-is.

 For now, I only know that this works in a Python 3 virtualenv.
 To make it work, register your app with Yahoo and add the consumer key and secret to authentication/private.txt (see the sample).
 Next, set up your virtualenv, and run 'python first_time_token.py' (this is only necessary the first time, to get your OAuth tokens).
 Finally, set your league environment variables ('BOT_ID', 'LEAGUE_ID', 'YEAR') and execute 'python ff_bot.py'.
+I plan to streamline this eventually.

-To get the callback bot working, make sure you have gunicorn installed (pip install gunicorn) and execute 'gunicorn -w 4 callbackbot:app -b <server>:<port>
+To get the callback bot working, make sure you have gunicorn installed (pip install gunicorn) and execute 'gunicorn -w 4 callbackbot:app -b [server]:[port]'.
-'

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)